 She has experience facilitating writing workshops with elementary, middle years, and high school students as well as university and adult groups.

 Her work has been the recipient of the Ruskin Art Club Poetry Award and the Tupelo Quarterly Inaugural Poetry Prize (chosen by Ilya Kaminsky), and her manuscript Wax of What's Left has been a finalist or semi-finalist for the Noemi Press Book Award, the Ahsahta Sawtooth Poetry Prize, the Colorado Prize for Poetry, Persea Books Lexi Rudnitsky Poetry Award, Slope Editions Poetry Prize, Anhinga Robert Dana Poetry Prize, Tupelo Press Dorset Prize, and the New Rivers Press Many Voices Project Award.
-Her chapbook, Alien Mother, was a semi-finalist for Button Poetry's Chapbook Contest.
+Her debut collection of poetry, ELIJAH FED BY RAVENS, was published with Solum Literary Press in December 2023 and her chapbook PUT A COMMA IN FRONT OF A PERSON was selected as the winner of the Harbor Review Editor's Prize in 2024.

 She'd love to hear from you.